jsfenfen/990-xml-admin/README.md

 # IRS 990 Admin

 This is a helper application to make sense of the 990 xml filings described [here](https://aws.amazon.com/public-datasets/irs-990/)--but it's *not* needed to simply read those filings--for reading filings see [IRSx](https://github.com/jsfenfen/990-xml-reader/) .
-This application generates the bindings that 990-xml-reader *uses* to stardardize 990 returns by doing two things: counting xpath entries in actual 990 XML returns, and extracting documentation and other metadata from .XSD schema files.
+This application generates the bindings that 990-xml-reader *uses* to standardize 990 returns by doing two things: counting xpath entries in actual 990 XML returns, and extracting documentation and other metadata from .XSD schema files.

+This was written in python2 and hasn't been tested in python3.

 # Installation

 Clone this repository.
 It's recommended that you generate a [virtual env](https://virtualenv.pypa.io/en/stable/) for this code to live in.
 Install the dependencies with `$ pip install -r requirements.txt`.

 The settings.py file automatically includes a local\_settings.py file, which contains sensitive information and is not included in this repository.
 Start by copying the local\_settings-example.py file to local_settings.py and set the needed values there.
 You will likely need to set the database configuration variables and template locations.
 You will need to make django's initial [migration](https://docs.djangoproject.com/en/1.11/topics/migrations/#workflow) and apply it, i.e., from the django application's main directory, run

-	$ python manage.py makemigrations
-And once the migrations are made, run:
+	# run existing migrations
 	$ python manage.py migrate
+	# generate and run migrations for schemas and filings
+	$ python manage.py makemigrations schemas
+	$ python manage.py migrate schemas
+	$ python manage.py makemigrations filings
+	$ python manage.py migrate filings

 # Getting the xml files